cnordenlow/treasuryAuctions/README.md

 **Bid-to-cover:** Probably the most popular way to digest the result, probably due to it´s easy structure.
 The ratio says how large the interest of buying the bond where over the accepted volume.
 A Bid-to-cover rate of 2 indicated that there were 2 times more bids than accepted volume.
 However, even though the ratio says some, it dosen´t tell the whole truth.
 Even if there are a high ratio (a lot of underlying demand), it dosen´t say anything about the the quality of the bids.
 The overshooting bids could be significantly over the the high price, which in fact could indicate that there weren´t a lot of extra interest at the high price.

+**Amount of Bonds sold:** This is more or less only relevant if the auction fails, meaning that there werent enough bids for the fixed size.

+**Tail price:** Probably the best indicator if the auction were strong or weak.
+The tail is the difference of the high price the bond sold at the auction, and the market price of that bond just before the auction bidding deadline.
+If the high price is below the market price, it indicates a strong demand for the bond where US Treasury could issue the volume at a lower yield than the current market.
+If the high price on the other hand is above the market price, it´s a clear signal of a soft auction because US Treausry needed to pay a higher price than the market price for being able to issue it´s indicated volume.

+**The bidders**

 ### Code